OneBusAway/onebusaway-gtfs-modules/docs/onebusaway-gtfs-transformer-cli.md

 {"op":"retain","match":{"file":"routes.txt", "route_short_name":"B15"}, "retainBlocks":false}
 ```

-If you retain for example some route using the snipped above, every entity which is not referenced by this route or any other entity in relation to this route
+If you retain for example some route using the snippet above, every entity which is not referenced by this route or any other entity in relation to this route
 will also be removed.
 This includes reference-less information like feed_info.txt.
 To keep the optional feed_info.txt, simply retain the file like any other entity
 type, but without an ID:
 ```